Kyronne/coding-diary-app/README.md

 Must have:

-- Have a diary or to do list which can be added to, to show progress made on a calender that is updated.
+- Have a diary or to do list which can be added to and is persistent (backend).
 - Alows coder to track their coding progress, what apps have they used to code.
 - Use Vercel Api to show latest deployments: https://vercel.com/docs/rest-api (GET /v6/deployments)
 - Fully responsive.